ertyseidohl/computing-etymologies/README.md

 This uses github pages, so you can follow the github pages [local testing instructions](https://docs.github.com/en/github/working-with-github-pages/testing-your-github-pages-site-locally-with-jekyll) to get set up.

+## Words to Look Up

+The list of words that need attention are listed as Github issues.
+Please feel free to add new issues for words you're interested in, or drop sources into issues that you have information about!

 ## Contributing

 - Please feel free to submit PRs!